-Prized by the Japanese for its distinct aromatic odor and flavor, matsutake mushrooms are the taste of autumn.
+Prized for their distinct aromatic odor and flavor, matsutake mushrooms are the taste of autumn.
 Learn more about this king of mushrooms and how to cook with them!

-In Japan, top quality domestic matsutake mushroom could easily fetch for as much as $1000 per pound.
-Grocery stores in Japan sell imported matsutake mushrooms for a less expensive price, but people still try to buy domestic ones as they are more fragrant and the price is affordable for a small amount.
+In Japan, top-quality domestic matsutake mushrooms are expensive as they’re rare and cannot be cultivated like other mushrooms.
+Grocery stores in Japan sell imported cheaper matsutake mushrooms, but the Japanese try to buy domestic ones as they are more fragrant and considered high status.

-While most mushrooms are enjoyed primarily for their taste, matsutake mushrooms are appreciated for their unmistakable aroma.
-The scent is said to invoke the taste of autumn, with a hint of sweet cinnamon and cypress.
+While most mushrooms are enjoyed primarily for their taste, matsutake mushrooms are appreciated for their aroma.
+The scent invokes the taste of autumn, with a hint of sweet cinnamon and cypress.
 It has a firm, meaty texture and a spicy flavor.

 Recipes Using Matsutake Mushrooms

 Here in the Bay Area, we can get fresh, local matsutake mushrooms at Japanese supermarkets and farmers’ markets for about $40-80 per pound (depending on the grade).

 In the U.S., matsutake is most commonly found along the Pacific Northwest, Idaho, and Canada.
 The season starts from September through December or the first snow.
 Some national forests regulate picking and may require permits, so please check the official website before foraging.

 How To Store